|Riding Style||All Mountain Freestyle|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average rider’s perspective.

 Approximate Weight: Feels normal.

-Flex/Buttering: It has a medium flex, the board I rode was a little bigger than my prefered snowboard especially for a freestyle type board so I think with the correct size the flex would be spot on for where I would want it.
+Flex/Buttering: It has a medium flex.
+The board I rode was a little bigger than my preferred snowboard, especially for a freestyle type board.
+So I think with the correct size the flex would be spot on for where I would want it.

 Sizing: 138, 142, 146, 149, 153

-On Snow Feel: It has a very stable feel but is also forgiving so you don’t have to worry about catchy edges that some full camber boards have.
-You can have confidence in it to get the job done but there’s also room for you to make mistakes and not be punished so bad for it.
+On Snow Feel: It has a very stable feel but is also forgiving.
+It’s nice because you don’t have to worry about catchy edges that some full camber boards have.
+The K2 Lime Lite gives you confidence that it can get the job done.
+But there’s also room for you to make mistakes and not be punished so bad for it.